 Enable nanoscale characterization of materials from physics, chemistry, biology and the materials sciences to better understand the relationship between structure and function.

 The EQ-SANS Diffractometer is designed to study non-crystalline, nano-sized materials in solid, liquid, or gas forms such as polymers, micelles, proteins, and other large biological molecular complexes in solution.
-It offers high neutron flux, high wavelength resolution (precision), and wide Q-coverage.
+It offers high neutron flux, broad dynamic Q-range, and overall wide Q-coverage.

 Polymer and colloidal systems

 - Polyelectrolytes and ion distribution at solid-liquid interfaces

 - Simultaneous study of domain and crystalline structures

 - Solution structures of proteins, DNA, and other biological molecules and molecular complexes

 - Protein-protein and protein-ligand interactions, kinase regulation

 - Protein-membrane interaction

 Earth and Environmental Sciences